rust-lang/rust/text/0529-conversion-traits.md

 }
 ```

-The first three traits mirror our `as`/`to`/`into` conventions, but
+The first three traits mirror our `as`/`into` conventions, but
 add a bit more structure to them: `as`-style conversions are from
-references to references, `to`-style conversions are from references
-to arbitrary types, and `into`-style conversions are between arbitrary
+references to references and `into`-style conversions are between
-types (consuming their argument).
+arbitrary types (consuming their argument).

+A `To` trait, following our `to` conventions and converting from
+references to arbitrary types, is possible but is deferred for now.

 The final trait, `From`, mimics the `from` constructors.
-Unlike the
-other traits, its method is not prefixed with `convert`.
-This is
-because, again unlike the other traits, this trait is expected to
+This trait is
-outright replace most custom `from` constructors.
+expected to outright replace most custom `from` constructors.
 See below.

 **Why the reference restrictions?**